tubery/showCase/README.md

 # Personal Notes / Dev Notes

-### 1st Step

-The first step is to planning, analysis and design so I will be off this README creating my planning my website

-### 2nd Step

-Scaffolding is the next step and creating a basic layout of the website

-### 3rd Step

-Next will be making the website in gray scale later implementing colours

-### 4th Step

-The website will be built for mobile first then will be reactive to screen size changes

-### 5th Step

-Implementing features and polishing the website along with testing will be next This will be repeated until completion

 18/06/23

 Since I was working on projects for the previous cohort I have a better idea of